chrislusf/netchan/README.md

 Both channels are chan []byte.
 Of course, sender channel is send-only, and receiver channel is receive-only.

 Simple, right?
 Read on.
-It's more sophisticated.
+It's more sophisticated underneath.

 # Design
 netchan has 2 or 3 components: optional Leader, Sender, Receiver